Kali Uchis: 2025–present: Sincerely

+Artistic influences

 Uchis stated that she is influenced by music of the 1960s, with its mix of early soul, R&B and doo-wop, saying: "Musically and aesthetically, the culture of it just inspires me."
 She also mentioned that she enjoys jazz, stating during her career beginnings that she draws musical inspiration from Ella Fitzgerald and Billie Holiday.
-Other musicians she cited as influences on her sound are Curtis Mayfield, Loose Ends, Ralfi Pagan, and Irma Thomas.
+Other musicians she cited as influences on her sound are Björk, Curtis Mayfield, Loose Ends, Ralfi Pagan, and Irma Thomas.
 She also takes influences from Celia Cruz, Salma Hayek, La Lupe, Selena, Shakira and Ivy Queen.

-Uchis also admires singer Mariah Carey.
+Personal life

+Uchis is bisexual and has often reflected this in her music and public image.
+She has been in a relationship with American rapper Don Toliver since 2020.
+In January 2024, she announced that she was expecting her first child with Toliver via the music video for her songs "Tu Corazón Es Mío" and "Diosa".
+She gave birth to a son in March 2024.